What Is Air Brake Systems? | Working of Air Brake Systems | Part of Air Brake Systems | Construction of Air Brakes Systems

 Working Principle of Air Brakes Systems:

-As shown in the figure, compressed air (about 700 kPa) is used in the air brake to activate the brake mechanism.
 The figure shows the complete layout of the air brake systems.
 It consists of an air filter, unloading valve, air compressor, air reservoir, brake valve, and 4 number brake chamber.

 The compressors take atmospheric air through the air filter & compress the air.
 This air is stored under pressure in air reservoirs.
-From this reservoir, air travels to the various goods of the vehicle, which operate on compressed air.

 A portion of the air goes into the brake valve.
 The brake valve is controlled by a driver who controls the intensities of braking according to an emergency.